-PHOENIX group has an obligation to notify the supervisory authority within 72 hours of becoming aware of an incident, due to this, all incidents must be reported without delay via the online reporting tool.
+PHOENIX group has an obligation to notify the supervisory authority within 72 hours of becoming aware of an incident.
+This means that all incidents must be reported without undue delay via the online reporting tool.

-What data incidents should be reported and how?
+Which data protection incidents need to be reported and how?

-All personal data incidents are to be reported to the Data Protection team via the online reporting tool.
+All personal data incidents are to be reported to the data protection officer via the online reporting tool.

 What is a data protection incident?

-Data Protection incidents are any event which has, or could have, resulted in the accidental or deliberate loss of personal data (electronic or paper) or destruction of data, or unauthorised access to data (e.g. loss or theft of laptop, smartphone, paper record, prescriptions).
+A data protection incident is any event that has resulted, or could result, in the accidental or deliberate loss of personal data (electronic or paper) or destruction of data, or unauthorised access to data (e.g. loss or theft of laptops, smartphones, paper documents).

 What happens after I submit a report?

-The Data Protection team will review the incident report and will contact you for further information or, where necessary, will assist you with the post incident actions.
+The data protection officers will review the incident report and contact you for further information or, where necessary, assist you with post-incident actions.

-We retain the right to change our data privacy statement.
-This may be necessary as a result of technical developments.
-We therefore ask you to consult the data privacy statement from time to time and to apply the current version.
+We reserve the right to modify our data security statement.
+This may be necessary as a result of technical developments, for example.
+We therefore ask you to consult the data security statement from time to time and to apply the current version.

-If you have do have any further questions or concerns regarding you personal data, please contact the designated data protection officer.
+If you have any further questions regarding the processing of your personal data, please contact our data protection officer.